ANALYSIS OF TARAXEROL AND TARAXASTEROL IN HAIRY ROOT CULTURES OF TARAXACUM OFFICINALE WEBERHTML Full Text

 After the initiation of hairy roots was observed repeated subculturing on fresh medium was done every three weeks and the maintenance of hairy roots was done on solid half strength or full-strength MS medium independent of the hormones.
 Anti-biotic addition was continued to MS medium until contamination was absent.

 Once hairy root cultures were established showing total absence of bacterial contamination and then the subculturing was done on liquid MS media without antibiotics and hormones.
 After every 15 days the growth of hairy roots was observed, and an average of 3 samples was taken for determining the rate of growth by increase in biomass.
-The protocol for the induction of hairy roots has been detected in Fig. 3.
+The protocol for the induction of hairy roots has been detected.

 Estimation of Taraxasterol and Taraxerol by HPLC: